rohanpagadala/IIIT_Hyd_Internship/Task_4/README.md

 Methodology

-Roboflow was used to download a pre-annotated object detection dataset.
 The model was trained using YOLOv8 with default settings on Google Colab.
 Evaluation included validation runs, confusion matrix analysis, and prediction testing on new images.